Rangers vs. Tigers Player Props Betting Odds

 Semien Stats

-- Semien has 91 hits with 23 doubles, two triples, 10 home runs and 31 walks.
-He has driven in 54 runs with seven stolen bases.
+- Semien has 93 hits with 23 doubles, two triples, 11 home runs, 32 walks and 55 RBI.
+He's also stolen seven bases.

-- Semien will look for his third straight game with a hit in this contest.
-During his last five outings he is hitting .292 with a double and a walk.
+- Semien hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .333 with a double, a home run, a walk and an RBI.

 Semien Recent Games